b2io/handbook/benefits.md

 ## Hardware

 Our tools of the trade, be they computer, keyboard, mouse, monitors, etc., are used every day.
 To be happy and efficient it's important that these tools are great.
 How one defines "great" depends on the individual employee.
 Therefore Base Two does not have standard-issue equipment to hand new employees, but rather allows each employee to select the equipment that will work best for them.
-If it makes you happy and helps you do your work then it is worth it.